 Now one question I know I receive a lot through our PPC customers is “How much are my competitors spending?”
 That’s always been a hard question to answer, but now we have a little more insight into those budgets.
 We can use our impression share stat – for example, let’s say it’s 50%, and our spend is £3,000.
 If our biggest competitor is on the list and they have an impression share of 90%, then we could guess that they are spending around £5,400.

 The above is only really the case if the average position is the same, which is going to be pretty unlikely.
 Unfortunately, you won’t be able to find out what your competitors are spending per click, which means you can’t find out the actual spend.
 What you can do is look at their average position – now naturally a higher position costs more and a lower position costs less.
 Finally you can compare ad text relevancy to that of your own to help estimate a Quality Score.
 With all of this information you should be able to determine whether your competitor has a higher or lower CPC than yourself.

 One of the toughest challenges faced with PPC clients is persuading them to increase their AdWords budgets – despite the fact that we can prove a steady conversion rate, which we can use to estimate ROI.
 However, I think that by utilizing Auction Insights, we can compare our clients’ online exposure to that of their competitors, which will hopefully convince them to increase their budgets for PPC.

 [MORE: Free Guide: PPC Budget Best Practices ]

-This is a guest post by Ben Austin .
-As the CEO of Absolute Digital Media, Ben has worked in the industry for five years, developing an in depth knowledge of all areas of online marketing, including SEO, PPC, content marketing and social media engagement.
+Ben Austin , as the CEO of Absolute Digital Media, has worked in the industry for five years, developing an in depth knowledge of all areas of online marketing, including SEO, PPC, content marketing and social media engagement.
 He is continually seeking ways to drive the business forward to compete with the biggest names in the sector.